bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 76°
-- overcast clouds
+- scattered clouds
-- 84% humidity
+- 81% humidity
-- 13 mph wind
+- 9 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History